kristoferdowe/bigoblade_kris/Big-O-Exercises.md

 9.)
 O(1) constant.
 This only does a single calculation that fetches a random element.
 There is no real different how large the array input, it still does the same single calculation.

 10.)
 This checks to see if a number is prime.
 O (?)
 This is an interesting one.
 I'm assuming the desired answer is linear or logn, but really...
 That's a question for a mathmatician.
 The prime number gap grows as you input larger numbers...but then at a certain point the gap stops increasing.
-There are also theorems that talk about maximum distances between "prime pairs", etc.  So honestly I'd need to a lot about prime numbers to answer accurately.
+There are also theorems that talk about maximum distances between "prime pairs", etc.  So honestly I'd need to know a lot about prime numbers to answer accurately.